Sustainability Rebates Program

 Overview:

 Peak energy consumption in the average NSW household largely occurs outside the hours of solar generation.
 By installing a home battery you can store and use electricity generated when you need it.
-By 2025 a typical household will recoup their investment in just under 7.5 years, well within the average battery’s 10-year lifespan (AEMC, 2023).
+It has been estimated that by2025 a typical household will recoup their investment in just under 7.5 years, well within the average battery’s 10-year lifespan (AEMC, 2023).

 Shellharbour residents can use the SunSPOT tool prior to contacting an installer to estimate your battery needs.
-The NSW Government's Home Solar Battery Guide also provides tips to help you make informed decisions when buying and owning a battery system.
+The New Energy Tech Consumer Code’s Guide to Installing Batteries also provides tips to help you make informed decisions when buying and owning a battery system.
 We recommend sourcing at least two quotes.

 Eligible home batteries can also receive a Small-scale Technology Certificate (STC) rebate which is arranged for you by your installer.
-Ask your installer for more information on additional rebates available.
+From November 2024 an additional incentive will be available under the NSW Government’s Peak Demand Reduction Scheme.
+Ask your installer for more information on available rebates and incentives.

-• Only available to homeowners and landlords of properties in the Shellharbour LGA for home batteries installed from the 1 July 2023 until 30 June 2024.
+• Only available for residential solar battery installations in the Shellharbour LGA installed from the 1 January 2024 until 30 June 2025.

 • Must be installed by a licensed tradesperson and meet all necessary installation standards.

-• See Council’s Sustainability Rebate Guidelines for full terms and conditions.
+See Council’s Sustainability Rebates Program Guidelines for full terms and conditions.

 Small Environmental Projects Fund